Types of Qualification

 Course Pre-requisites: -

-A Qualified Level 1 Licensed Coach, 17 years of age, attend a sports coach UK Safeguarding and Protecting Children Workshop, Equity in Your Coaching and a 3 hour First Aid course
+A Qualified Level 1 Licensed Coach, 17 years of age, attend a sports coach UK Safeguarding and Protecting Children Workshop, ESR Enhanced DBS (formerly CRB) and a 3 hour First Aid course

 UKCC Level 3 Squash